Favourited 335 times

 Our drinking water comes straight from the creek, we are the first to draw from the creek.
 We then have the option to filter it in-house.
 This creek is also what fuels our micro-hydro system, that gives us our electricity.

-We live in an off-grid land co-operative sharing 88 acres of mountainside forest with 5 other households.
+We live in a queer friendly off-grid land co-operative sharing 88 acres of mountainside forest with 5 other households.
 When you are here you will meet our neighbours, might be able to help them with various natural building projects/animals and would be expected to be a healthy community member as well.
 We work together on a community garden and some other projects.

 Things to do nearby: